WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - adds metadata to the request object, the previously mentioned credentials could be found there

 - can **return an APIGW API key**.
 If the **API key is associated with an usage plan**, then by returning it inside the authorizer, one can achieve per-tenant throttling.
-  - Please note that this method requires you to create an API key per-tentant.
+  - Please note that this method requires you to create an API key per-tenant.
 There is a limit of how many API keys can exist for a given APIGW.

+#### IAM Authentication and Authorization

+- for **internal service-to-service** communication, AWS recommends using **AWS Sigv4 means of authentication**

+- this method integrates well with other AWS services

 #### Canary (REST API only)